edezhic/prest/README.md

 ### available features

 The core of prest is built around the usual REST components: async http processing with router, middleware, handlers, state and other utilities.
 Default features include: embedded sql `db` with query builder and orm-like helpers, macros to easily `embed` any files, `html` macro for rust'y templating, `traces` for extensive and convenient logging.
 All of the above can be compiled both for the server side and into the client's service worker to achieve powerful progressive enchancement and reuse code.
-Also, there is a default server feature `schedule` that simplifies handling of the background tasks.

 There is also a couple of optional features: